ldez/traefik-certs-dumper/docs/traefik-certs-dumper_kv_etcd.md

 ### Options

 ```
+      --etcd-version string   The etcd version can be: 'etcd' or 'etcdv3'. (default "etcd")
   -h, --help                  help for etcd
       --sync-period int       Sync period for etcd in seconds.
 ```

 ### Options inherited from parent commands